scoskey/m0037/notes.md

 You may be aware that this informal or "naive" approach is not entirely sound, as it can lead to falsehoods such as Russell's paradox.
 In this section no such paradoxes will arise, so we can proceed for now without worrying.
 In the next section, we will be more careful.

-#### Pairs, relations, and functions

-Here we introduce some foundational notation and constructs using sets.
+We now introduce some fundamental notation and key constructions using sets.
 We assume the reader is already familiar with the meaning of the subset relation $\subset$ and the boolean operations $\cap$, $\cup$, and $\triangle$.
 We note that "complement" $\bar{A}$ is not an operation because we are not working with a universal set in which to take the complement.
 We may however use the set difference $B\smallsetminus A$, which means all elements of $B$ which are not in $A$.

 **Definition** Given any two objects $a,b$, the *ordered pair* $(a,b)$ is defined to be the set $\set{\set{a},\set{a,b}}$.